JJckrbbt/cdms/README.md

 CDMS is built on Postgres, Go, and React/Typescript.

-CDMS is still under development, but has a working demo deployed to GCP.
+This project is still under development, the current Roadmap includes:

+- User Authentication & Authorization (RBAC) using OIDC
+- Upload & Report Merge Reporting
+- Comments & User Tags in Comments
+- Alerts

+Prerequisites:
+- sqlc
+- goose
+- postgresql database

 To run:
 1. Clone the repo into a folder.
-2. Start a Postgres database, connect and run 'goose up'
+2. Start a Postgres database, run and connect.
+Use goose to run migrations from `cdms/backend/sql/schema`
 3. From the 'backend' directory `go run cmd/server/main.go`
 4. From the 'frontend' directory `npm install` && `npm run dev`
-5. Some adjustments may need to be made to url/ip in your local host.
+5. Some adjustments may need to be made in `cmd/server/main.go` for CORS to allow your local host.